Dawnthedemon/multiverse/README.md

 # multiverse
-multiverse: a program for computer craft capable of simulating realitys (requires neko-net and infininet)
+multiverse: a program for computer craft capable of simulating realitys (requires neko-net for cross server connection)